 User registration specifies details of the activation code that is sent to a user to manually activate an application on the device.

-Activation Code Expiration (Hours) - indicates how long an activation code is valid.
-The default is 72 hours.
+- Activation Code Expiration (Hours) indicates how long an activation code is valid.
+The default is 72 hours. - Activation Code Length indicates the length of the activation code, as in number of alphanumeric characters.
+The default is 3.